AndrewRadev/vimrunner/README.md

 ## Usage

-Vimrunner can be used in one of two main ways:
+If you don't already have a running Vim server, Vimrunner can be used in one of two main ways:

 ```ruby
 # Vim will automatically be started and killed.